 Simpler Recycling: What do I need to know for my business?

-In October 2023, the Department for Environment Food & Rural Affairs (Defra) unveiled reforms to bin collections, known as ‘Simpler Recycling’.
-Whilst these reforms aim to standardise and enhance recycling and waste collection for both households and businesses – effectively, making them more simple – we know that, for many, they can seem like anything but.
-It can be a minefield knowing what to put in each bin.
+These reforms aim to standardise and enhance recycling and waste collection for both households and businesses, effectively making the process simpler.
+For many, this new legislation can seem like anything but simple, It can be hard knowing what to put in each bin.
 That’s where we come in.

 What are the main changes for businesses?

-2. Food waste collections will be mandatory.
+Food waste collections will be mandatory for all businesses.

-However, there are staggered deadlines to create a smooth transition to the new system.
+There are staggered deadlines to create a smooth transition to the new system.

 For this reason, plastic film recycling will be mandatory from 31st March 2027.
+Until then, recycle your plastic films with Recorra’s Circular box.

 Why are the changes being introduced?